zsoldosp/django-performance-testing/README.rst

 * 0.4.0

-  * add --no-report argument to disable output of performance report on shell
+  * add ``--djpt-no-report`` argument to disable output of performance report on shell

 * 0.3.0